 Get involved

-Saykin discusses path toward precision medicine
+Saykin discusses path to precision medicine

 This information is integrated with advanced analytics that utilize multi-omics datasets, such as transcriptomics, metabolomics, proteomics, and genomics, in a systems biology approach that simulates complex biological systems and interactions.
 In unison, these complex tools aid in the identification of biomarkers for early risk, which are important for characterizing pathophysiology, identifying novel targets for therapeutic development and assessing the response to treatment.